Everything to know about Live Aid musical ‘Just For One Day’

 The Live Aid concert in July 1985 was a landmark event, featuring music from megastars like David Bowie, The Who, U2, Bob Dylan, Queen, Elton John and more.
-So, how will it be re-created on stage, and what can we expect from this new show?
+So, how is it re-created on stage, and what can we expect from this new show?
 Read on for our guide to Just for One Day.

 What is Live Aid?